-- give a true and fair view in accordance with applicable law and the 2017/18 Code of the state of affairs of the council and its group as at 31 March 2018 and of the income and expenditure of the council and its group for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2017/18 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+- give a true and fair view in accordance with applicable law and the 2018/19 Code of the state of affairs of the council and its group as at 31 March 2019 and of the income and expenditure of the council and its group for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2018/19 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.

-Basis of opinion
+Basis for opinion

-I conducted my audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)).
+I conducted my audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)), as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
-I am independent of the council and its group in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I was appointed under arrangements approved by the Accounts Commission on 10 April 2017.
+The period of total uninterrupted appointment is three years.
+I am independent of the council and its group in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+Non-audit services prohibited by the Ethical Standard were not provided to the council.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.